silveiratcl/Thiago_Silveira/README.md

 🌊 As a biologist and marine researcher, I dive into the depths of both the natural world and the digital realm. 🌐 I'm passionate about statistical modeling and transforming data into meaningful spatial representations.
 My journey is fueled by the pursuit of harnessing technology to create innovative solutions for environmental sciences.

 💻 Currently, I'm immersed in the world of web development, honing my skills in HTML, CSS, and Javascript.
-My appetite for knowledge doesn't stop there; I'm eager to delve into Python and PostgreSQL to broaden my tech toolkit.
-Additionally, I'm in the process of mastering Leaflet.js for spatial data visualization and the Django framework for robust web applications.
+My appetite for knowledge doesn't stop there; I'm eager to delve into Python and DataBases to broaden my tech toolkit.

-🌴 I call Florianópolis home, where I not only explore the marine depths but also ride the waves on a surfboard and cruise through the streets on a skateboard.
+🌴 I call Florianópolis home, where I not only explore the marine depths but also ride the waves on a surfboard and still shereding on my skateboard.
 Family is my anchor, adventure is my compass, and the ocean is my sanctuary.

 📜 "Without knowledge, action is useless; and knowledge without action is futile." - Abu Bakr